 The Republic of Chad is a country in Central Africa.
 Chad is amongst the richest countries in terms of biodiversity in Sudano-Sahelian Africa, with some of the last remaining populations of large mammals that once roamed West-Central Africa.

-Chad's protected area system is made up of three national parks and seven wildlife reserves.
+Chad's protected area system is made up of four national parks and seven wildlife reserves.

 Why Aerial Support ?

-The use of aircraft is a cost and time effective way to cover vast landscapes, especially where there are no roads or ground access is limited, which is very common in wildlife areas.
+The use of light aircraft is a cost and time effective way to cover long distances in vast landscapes, especially where there are no roads or ground access is limited, which is very common in wildlife areas.
 The bird’s-eye view that is possible from aircraft offer excellent visibility over the terrain and provide a longer line of sight and a wider area of observation than on the ground.

 How do we work ?

 - We carry out surveillance flights to detect poachers, illegal camps, illegal cattle grazing and other illicit activities in order to direct the deployment of ranger teams on the ground.

-- We gather data on the ecosystem and wildlife populations to help support management actions for wildlife areas.
+- We gather data on the ecosystem and wildlife populations to help support management actions for wildlife areas and develop scientific research.